chrokh/toow-old/chapters/iteration.md

 }
 ```

-Lastly, C# provides the `foreach` loop, which is used to iterate over collections.
-Since we have yet to talk about collections, we'll discuss more use-cases for the `foreach` loop in a later chapter.
+Lastly, C# provides the `foreach` loop, which is used to iterate over [enumerables](enumerables).
+Since we have yet to talk about enumerables and collections, we'll discuss more use-cases for the `foreach` loop in a later chapter.
 However, we can illustrate its usage with a `string`, which can be viewed as a sequence of characters (`char`):

 ```{code-cell}